3. Understanding Spatial Indexes

 # store the distance to the nearest well

-Again, that these steps could be done across two separate lines of code (get distance then add to list), but as we will not use the distance outside of the context of the distances
+Note that these steps could be done across two separate lines of code (first get distance, then add to the list), but as we will not use the distance value for anything else, this is a more elegant solution (as it avoids the unnecessary creation of a variable).

 A note on the Distance Function